Archive for the 'auditions' Category

 Thank you for your consideration and we hope to hear from you soon.

-Number two: Who the hell are Bubba and Boo and how are they related to each other?
+This is wrong on so many levels.
+Who the hell are Bubba and Boo and how are they related to each other?

 And trying to convince us by telling us we will get more screen time wearing a chicken-like gizzard neck is not gonna help.
-Oh no, thank you.
+Oh, NO THANK YOU.

 Callback Spooks Me Out